 - 1 to 3 years in Colorado State Prison (with mandatory 2-year parole), and/or

-- A fine of $1,000 to $100,0005
+- a fine of $1,000 to $100,0005

 This sentence is in addition to the one for the underlying crime.

-Note that a DV conviction can have significant consequences beyond the penalties for the crime itself.
+A DV conviction can have significant consequences beyond the penalties for the crime itself.
 It can affect your:

 - job opportunities,